tphalp/Phoenix/README.md

 Because Zephyros scripts over TCP, it can't accept return-values from our functions.
 But embedded languages don't have this problem.

-I chose Clojure (via Beowulf) for the language because it's easy to embed, natural to bridge with ObjC, and has simple semantics, consistent syntax, macros, and lazy sequences.
+I chose Beowulf for the language because it's easy to embed, natural to bridge with ObjC, and has simple semantics, consistent syntax, macros, and lazy sequences.